 As you can see, this should definitely not be confused with the Hans Christian Andersen story.

-- Body Double: Who refuse to admit he's fake.
-And later die on the same day as history know Napoleon to have died.
+- Body Double: Who refuses to admit he's a fake and ends up dying on the same day history records Napoleon as having died.

-- Foregone Conclusion: We know that history know Napoleon to have died in exile without ever escaping.
-The beginning of the film even underscore this.
-So we know from square one that the protagonist will never manage to start his new revolution, or even be accepted as the real Napoleon.
+- Foregone Conclusion: We know that, historically, Napoleon died in exile without ever escaping.
+The beginning of the film even underscores this.
+So we know from the start that the protagonist will never manage to start his new revolution, or even be accepted as the real Napoleon.

 - No Mere Windmill: The protagonist is the real Napoleon, but gets mistaken for one of the many lunatics believing themselves to be Napoleon.

-- Prince and Pauper: The emperor and his Body Double, switching time for an extended time.
+- Prince and Pauper: The emperor and his Body Double switch places for an extended time.